 Yes, many people ask about the name origination of Shami kabab.
 Shaam means evening relates to dinner in Persian.

-Boiling Kabab Mixture: Soak Chana dal for 1 hour or minimum 30 minutes.
-In a cooking pan, add mutton mince (keema), soaked chana dal.
-Also add garlic cloves, ginger, whole red pepper, coriander seeds, salt, and garam masala powder.
-Add 700 ml water in a pan and mix all the ingredients through the spoon.
+Soak Chana dal for 1 hour or a minimum of 30 minutes.
+In a cooking pan, add mutton/beef mince (keema), along with soaked chana dal.
+Add garlic cloves, ginger, whole red pepper, coriander seeds, salt, and garam masala powder.
+Add 700 ml water to a pan and mix all the ingredients with spoon.
 Now cover the pan and cook on medium-low heat until it gets tender.
 It took 30 to 35 minutes to get ready.
-After 30 minutes, check the kabab softness through hands.
-If there is some water in a pan then evaporate on high heat.
+After 30 minutes, check the kabab softness by mashing with hands.
+If there is some water in a pan then evaporate it on high heat.

-Grinding: Kabab mixture should be dry before grinding.
+Make sure the Kabab mixture should be dry before grinding.
 Now in a grinder, add fresh coriander and green chilies and coarsely ground it.
 Now add kabab mixture in a grinder and give it a smooth grind.
-Add 1 egg and blend it in the kabab mixture by grind again for a few seconds.
+Add 1 egg and grind it again for few seconds.

 Take the mixture out.
 Add freshly chopped green coriander and green chilies as per your choice and make kabab and set in a tray.

-Pan Frying: Pour oil in heated pan and fry kabab from both sides on medium heat.
-Fry as many as you want and rest of the kabab can be stored.
+Pour oil into a heated pan and fry kabab from both sides on medium heat.
+Fry as many as you want and others can be stored in the freezer.